-- a.
-Certification of Deliverables 1 through 13, - b.
-Contractor's completion of the two-week phased Implementation Period from the legacy system, and - c.
-The successful execution of a consecutive 90-day Warranty Period, the County in its sole discretion will confirm Final Acceptance of the Solution.
+Upon the County's: a) certification of Deliverables 1 through 13, b) Contractor's completion of the two-week phased Implementation Period from the legacy system, and c) the successful execution of a consecutive 90-day Warranty Period, the County in its sole discretion will confirm Final Acceptance of the Solution.

-County's Deliverable 13.3 - Final Acceptance Certificate
+Deliverable 13.4 - Final Acceptance Certificate

-Final Acceptance Certificate - Upon the County's verification that Contractor's ABIS Solution has met all Final Acceptance criteria, County Project Manager will deliver Contractor's Final Acceptance certificate evidencing achievement of Final Acceptance in accordance with review process described in Attachment A.2 (Deliverable Acceptance Process) to Exhibit A (Statement of Work) to the Contract.
+Final Acceptance Certificate - Upon the County's verification that Contractor's NLRS Solution has met the Final Acceptance criteria, County Project Manager will deliver Contractor's Final Acceptance certificate evidencing the achievement of Final Acceptance.